MY VIEW FROM THE COCKPIT

 Amen and thank you for reading!
 But there is one more story you might enjoy that reveals a couple of our many joyous triumphs.

-On our first trip to Havana, Cuba, we went knowing we couldn’t even say “Jesus” publicly.
-So our goal was two fold: teach modern surgery and build friendships.
+On our first trip to Havana, Cuba in 2000, we went knowing we couldn’t even say “Jesus” publicly.
+So our goal was two fold: build friendships and teach modern surgery.
 There was only one Cuban surgeon who spoke English, Luis, and he was a junior resident in ENT.
 He was always with us and his translation in the operating theatre was essential.

 We also were assigned a translator for lectures.
 She was the head of English Department and grew up as a little girl in New York City.
 She was blind but had exceptional hearing.